timsilber/recipe_japanese-curry/README.md

 ![mise en place](assets/mise-en-place.png)

 <hr>
-Keeping potatoes in water prevents them from oxidizing.
+ℹ️ Keeping potatoes in water prevents them from oxidizing.
 Remember to drain before using.
 <hr>

-## 3. Cook vegetables
+### 3. Cook vegetables

-In this step, you'll sauté off the onions and mushrooms while the meat is braising.
+You'll begin this step by sautéing off the onions and mushrooms while the meat is braising.
 I like to start this process about 20 minutes before the meat is ready.

 <hr>
-You should use a pot that will be able to comfortably fit all your vegetables and meat.
-Here's the large pot I use, relative to the one I braise the meat in.
+ℹ️ You should use a pot that will be able to comfortably fit all your vegetables and meat.
+For reference, here's the the (4-quart) pot I used to braise the meat next to the (8-quart) pot I use for this step.
 <br><br>

 ![pot size](assets/pot-size.png)